trilogy-group/social-toolkit-site/website/docs/getting-started/intro.md

 Below is a high-level overview of how Brand Memory works from start to finish:

 1. **Tenant Creation**
    Create a tenant, which represents your organization or application.
 Each tenant contains the brands and configurations you will use.
+Tenants can be organized hierarchically using parent-child relationships, allowing you to create structured organization of your brands and content.

 2. **Brand Creation**
    Set up a brand identity to unify all brand-specific content, guidelines, and knowledge.